mozzzzy/arguments/README.md

 	args.AddRules(optionRules)
 ```

-A rule is defined by `arguments.Option` struct.
+A rule is defined by `arguments.Option` structure.
 `arguments.Option` has following public fields.
 - _Key_
 	- `string`